alfonzii/rust-thesis-oracles/README.md

 For more details on the design rationale and performance analysis, please refer to the [thesis](https://google.com).

+## Acknowledgments

+Special thanks to:

+- [@Tibo-lg](https://github.com/Tibo-lg) for his responsiveness, and work on [`rust-dlc`](https://github.com/p2pderivatives/rust-dlc), which laid the foundation for many of the ideas explored here.
+- [@siv2r](https://github.com/siv2r) for implementing Schnorr adaptor signatures in C for `secp256k1-zkp`, and for his help to hasten up building Rust wrappers around them.
+His support made it possible to focus on the benchmarking framework without being blocked on low-level cryptographic integration.

+This project would not have been possible without their help and contributions to the open-source DLC ecosystem.

 ## License

 This project is licensed under the [MIT License](LICENSE).